Print & Share This Recipe!

 1

 Start by preparing the green beans.
-In a small pot, bring water to a boil.
-Add a pinch of salt, then add the beans.
-Boil for about 4 minutes, just until they're semi-cooked.
-Drain and set aside on a plate.
+Rinse them well and trim off the ends.
+In a small pot, bring water to a boil and add a pinch of salt.
+Add the beans and cook for about 4 minutes, just until they’re tender-crisp.
+Drain immediately and set aside on a plate.

 2

-Now, let's prepare the shallots and garlic.
-Heat up the vegetable oil in a large skillet over medium-high heat.
-Add the sliced shallots to the hot oil and fry until they're nicely browned and crispy.
-Use a slotted spoon to remove them from the skillet, and set them aside on a plate lined with a paper towel to drain any excess oil.
-Repeat the same process with the sliced garlic cloves.
+Heat vegetable oil in a large skillet over medium-high heat.
+Add the sliced shallots and fry until golden brown and crispy.
+Use a slotted spoon to transfer them to a paper towel–lined plate to drain excess oil.
+Repeat the same process with the sliced garlic, frying until lightly golden and crisp.
+Set both aside.

 3